-We held a focus group of Y12 students in July 2021 to gauge which areas they felt would be beneficial to cover for students of sixth form age; In addition to politics and voting which will be covered in an assembly, topics fell into 3 main categories.
+We held a focus group of Y12 students to gauge which area they felt would be beneficial to cover for students of sixth form age.
+In addition to politics and voting which will be covered in an assembly, topics fell into 3 main categories.